 Austrian Academy of Science (OeAW) / Austrian Centre for Digital Humanities (ACDH-OeAW)

-Susan Schreibman (Coordinator) is Director of the Digital Humanities Centre at Maynooth University and Professor of Digital Humanities.
+Susan Schreibman (Coordinator) is a Professor of Digital Arts & Culture at Maastricht University, Netherlands.
 She was the Coordinator of the Erasmus + #dariahTeach grant.

 Matej Ďurčo is head of the ACDH-OeAW’s technical working group “Tools, Services & Systems” and was one of the key figures in founding the institute.
 Since 2009, he has been part of the Austrian research infrastructures core group, contributing substantially to the development of key technical components, including #dariahTeach.